Only logged in customers who have purchased this product may leave a review.

 Helen is one of the owners and operators of RTG and a general maker of things.
 She made almost all the pottery in these photos and the stuff in the Hels’ Bells Handmade category and the author of Eat From the Tin Like a Heathen, or Try Tinned Fish with Something.

-3. Conservas de Cambados Fried Mussels in Escabeche 8/12, When lightly heated with aromatics like garlic, fresh thyme, and minced shallot, these lush mussels render themselves a sensual companion to a crusty loaf of baguette or a plate of homemade pasta.
+Matiz Mussels in Olive Oil & Vinegar (en Escabeche), When lightly heated with aromatics like garlic, fresh thyme, and minced shallot, these lush mussels render themselves a sensual companion to a crusty loaf of baguette or a plate of homemade pasta.
 Or nothing.
 They don’t necessarily need anything more than what’s provided in the tin.
 They’re meaty and firm and hold up well to heating.
 No need to long-simmer these bad boys, up to 5 mins on the lowest setting will do just fine.
 Pictured with sauteed garlic, shallots, fresh thyme, and chili flake.

-6. Marusa Shirasu Whitebait (“Anchovies”) with Yuzu Kosho, If you’re squeamish about fish bones and skin, these are a perfect and possibly a more adventurous deviation from skinless and boneless sardines.
+- Marusa Shirasu Whitebait “Anchovies” with Black Pepper and Basil Infused Olive Oil, If you’re squeamish about fish bones and skin, these are a perfect and possibly a more adventurous deviation from skinless and boneless sardines.
 Whitebait includes a variety of fish types, determined by where they are caught.
 The variety of fry that are “whitebait” could include but isn’t limited to herring, anchovies, and sardines.
 So, basically, it’s a “grab bag” tin of babies.
 They’re tender and versatile, but I often mix them in with a pasta or rice dish.
 They blend in and disguise themselves well in those foods and don’t overpower them.
 Pictured in a bowl of rotini, dulse, shallot, black pepper, rice wine vinegar, chili flake, fresh basil, and lemon zest.

 Reviews